 Recipient verifies the Amount Requested column on the invoice for each eligible agricultural management practice implemented, then completes, signs, dates, and returns the invoice to OEFI.
-The Recipient will also enter the amount of Matching Funds to Date, if applicable.

 For detailed instructions on completing the CDFA invoice template, refer to Appendix A.

 Advance Payments